zuozhenggh/learning-library/developer-library/integration-soa-workshop/2-build-composite-to-validate-payment.md

 The business has indicated a new credit card fraud detection system must be put in place before year’s end to thwart credit card abuses.
 A consistent fraud mechanism will require the credit validation process to be consolidated across all order entry systems.

-The solution will look like the following from an architectural perspective:
+The validate payment solution will look as the following from an architectural perspective:

 ![](images/2/Paymentvalidation.png)

-## **STEP 1**: Build the payment validation process flow
+## **Construct Payment Validation process flow**

 The validation process are:
 + The payment information is retrieved from the database, using the credit card number quoted in the order message as the key.
 If there is no data available with this credit card number, payment is denied.